 There are hands-on Glow labs for the RT1060 and RT685 available that provide a step-by-step guide to get started with eIQ for Glow.
 There is also a video available as well for using Glow with RT1060.
 There's also a Glow app note available that dives into how to calculate Glow memory usage.

 What application notes are available to learn more about eIQ?

 Which inference engine should I use for my model?

-There are several options, and there's no one correct answer.
-However there are some basic guidelines:
+There are several options, and there's no one correct answer as it can be very model dependent on which will perform the best However there are some basic guidelines: